-ESB (BSC) representative and other ESB representatives may come to site to review progress of works or carry out safety audits.
+Electric Ireland representatives may come to site to review progress of works or carry out safety audits.
 They must also be briefed and inducted onto the site.
-ESB staff should adhere to the safety rules / procedures whilst visiting the site.
+Electric Ireland staff should adhere to the safety rules / procedures whilst visiting the site.